hyperledger-labs/convector/tutorials/getting-started.md

 - **restart.sh** - Delete all the generated artifacts and start the environment again
 - **stop.sh** - Just stop the docker containers

 Then you can install the chaincodes by using the chaincode manager.
-Refere to the [[ChaincodeManger]] guide, but in short, running `chaincode-manager --config ./chaincode.config.json install <name yourn chaincode here> <put a version number here>`.
+Refer to the [[ChaincodeManger]] guide, but in short, running `chaincode-manager --config ./chaincode.config.json install <chaincode's name here> <put a version number here>`.
 After installing a chaincode you can do 2 things:

 - `chaincode-manager --config ./chaincode.config.json upgrade <chaincode name> <next version number>`